dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 #### Mitigations

-If the entity type is only ever mapped to a single table, and never to views, functions, or multiple tables, the <xref:Microsoft.EntityFrameworkCore.RelationalPropertyExtensions.GetColumnBaseName> can be used in EF Core 5.0 and 6.0 to obtain the table name.
+If the entity type is only ever mapped to a single table, and never to views, functions, or multiple tables, the <xref:Microsoft.EntityFrameworkCore.RelationalPropertyExtensions.GetColumnBaseName(Microsoft.EntityFrameworkCore.Metadata.IReadOnlyProperty)> can be used in EF Core 5.0 and 6.0 to obtain the table name.
 For example:

 ```csharp
 var columnName = property.GetColumnBaseName();